raevilman/the-rd-notes/notes/vercel/debug-vercel-serverless-functions-locally.md

 ## debug.js

 As the vercel functions are exporting a function which takes `(req, res)`,
-I just imported this function in another file and called it by passing fake/empty `(req, res)`.
+I imported this function in another file and called it by passing fake/empty `(req, res)`.
 For this, created a file `src/debug.js` with following content:
 ```js
 const api = require("../api/hello");